-There will be a grace period for the loan between 2022 and 2023, during which there will be no obligations to make principal payments.
+In 2023 the loan will be in a grace period and there will be no principal repayment obligations.

-The agreement has clauses containing commitments linked to certain stipulations (covenants), typical of agreements of this nature, failure to comply with which could give rise to the early maturity of the financing.
+The contract contains clauses with commitments linked to certain financial stipulations (covenants), customary in contracts of this nature, the non-fulfilment of which could give rise to a situation of early maturity of the financing.

-At the date of authorisation for issue of these annual accounts, these commitments have been complied with, as reflected by the results of the following indicators at December 31, 2021:
+At the date of authorisation for issue of these financial statements, these covenants had been met, with the following indicators having been certified as at 31 December 2022:

-Net financial debt / consolidated EBITDA: 0.36x
+Net financial debt / consolidated EBITDA: 0.62x

-Consolidated EBITDA / consolidated net finance cost: 79.01x
+Consolidated EBITDA / consolidated net finance cost: 147.88x